VeloxQ: A Fast and Efficient QUBO Solver: Benchmarks against solvers with ground state certification

 \subsection{Structure-exploiting solvers}

-The aim of the second part is to compare VeloxQ against the other class of exact solvers, in particular two concrete examples: an exact QUBO solver for the Chimera topology, offered as one of the commercial solutions by BEIT Inc.~\cite{BEITQsolver,BEIT_AWS}, and a specialized solver based on the concept of Tropical Tensor Networks (TTN), introduced by~\cite{Liu2021}.
-Out of the three considered options, the proprietary BEIT's solver, utilizing dynamic programming on bounded treewidth graphs, is the most limited in terms of the problem structure, as it can only handle problems with up to \(1024\) qubits, arranged in a \(8\cross 16\) Chimera lattice.
+The aim of the second part is to compare VeloxQ against the other class of exact solvers, in particular two concrete examples: an exact QUBO solver for the Chimera topology, offered as one of the commercial solutions by BEIT Inc.~\cite{BEITQsolver,BEIT_AWS}, and a specialized solver based on the concept of TTN, introduced by~\cite{Liu2021}.
+Out of the three considered options, the proprietary BEIT solver, utilizing dynamic programming on bounded treewidth graphs, is the most limited in terms of the problem structure, as it can only handle problems with up to \(1024\) qubits, arranged in a \(8\cross 16\) Chimera lattice.
 Furthermore, the QUBO couplings are restricted to integers in the range \([-31, 31]\).
-The TTN solver on the other hand, is more general, as it has no inherent limitations on the problem structure.
+By contrast, the TTN solver is more general, as it has no inherent limitations on the problem structure.
 It exploits the tensor network representation of the Ising Hamiltonian, and an observation that the zero-temperature limit of the partition function (which encodes the ground state energy) finds a natural formulation in terms of the so-called tropical algebra, which is a semiring over \(\mathbb{R}\cup\{-\infty\}\) with addition replaced by the maximum operation, \( x \oplus y = \max(x,y)\), and multiplication by the sum, \(x \otimes y = x + y\).
 To obtain the corresponding state, automatic differentiation of the contraction outcome with respect to the tensor elements is performed.
 However, the complexity of tensor network contraction depends on the structure of the graph underlying the QUBO problem, and so the TTN solver performs best on relatively sparse problems.

 To assert the fairness of the benchmark, we investigate the performance of these three solvers on a most general problem that can be handled by all of them, namely random Chimera instances, with sizes ranging from $128$ (\(C_{2,8}\)) to $1024$ (\(C_{8,16}\)) variables, and random integer couplings in the range \([-31,31]\).
+We consider one random instance per graph size.
 Importantly, all solvers obtained the lowest energy solution for instances they were able to process, and so the comparison is based on the time needed to reach the solution.
 The results are presented in Fig.~\ref{fig:gs_certif}.